Srishty-Shekhar123/Inventra-Intelligent-Management-System/README.md

 Inventory Management System

-This is a team-based Inventory Management System developed using Spring Boot for the backend and HTML, CSS, JavaScript for the frontend.
+This is a Inventory Management System developed using Spring Boot for the backend and HTML, CSS, JavaScript for the frontend.
 The system focuses on basic inventory operations with role-based access for Admin and Employee users.

 ⚠️ Note: The original package name com.inventory.inventory-backend was invalid.
 This project uses com.inventory.inventory_backend instead.